 Her book about strategic foresight, Matkaopas tulevaisuuteen, was published May, 2012.
 The book is also available in English.
 It is called Foresight and Innovation: How Companies are Coping with the Future?
 Hiltunen’s other book (co-written with Kari Hiltunen) is about technology trends.
 It is called Technolife 2035- How technology is changing our future?
 The book is published both in Finnish (2014) and in English (2015).
 The newest book is about consumer trends and it was published in 2017.
 The book is currently available only in Finnish.
 Hiltunen has also written many books about crocheting and computational thinking for kids.

 Besides of books, Hiltunen also writers articles as a columnist and free-lancer journalist.
 She has written columns for Finnish business and technology magazines like Talouselämä, Taloussanomat, Tekniikan Maailma, Blue Wings, Uudenmaan alueen Insinöörit magazine.
-Altogether she has published over 200 academic and popular articles in various magazines, newspapers and journals.
-She currently works for Finnish Television, YLE in a science program PRISMA, too.
+Altogether she has published over 200 articles in various magazines, newspapers and journals.
+She has worked for Finnish Television, YLE in a science program PRISMA, too.

 Hiltunen has been rewarded for her work as a futurist by Finland Future Society, 2011.